It’s time for voice talent to think “outside the booth” when it comes to how we do business.

 Sorry for the breathless hype, but admit it, you’d have bailed by the second paragraph if I had led with the bookkeeping thing.

 Here’s the deal: when we invoice clients for recording and editing projects at home we should be invoicing our studio fee as a separate line item.
-Not necessarily charging more in total, but breaking out a studio rental portion of our bids to cover our cost of operation with a reasonable markup.
+Not necessarily charging more in total, but breaking out a studio rental portion of our bids to show our cost of operation with a reasonable markup.
 If you already are doing this good for you, but I know that I haven’t been.
 I plan to start.

 Freelance make up artists are hired to make on camera talent presentable.
 In addition to working their artistic magic, they have to maintain their cases of lotions and potions and tote them to set.
 In return for this they charge a kit rental fee of $150 or more per day on top of their daily labor fees.
 When HD video became the norm, airbrushing and other advanced and more costly techniques were required, so kit rental fees went up accordingly.